AlbertSnows/GroupOfPictures/docs/HowToRun.md

 - regular docker
 - gradle

 I'll list details about each below.
+The docker ways are not recommended due to the time it takes to build the image.

 ## Docker Compose